Ultrasound

 Pre-Procedure Instructions

-Your doctor or nurse will tell you what you need to do to prepare for your ultrasound procedure.
+Your provider will tell you what you need to do to prepare for your ultrasound procedure.
 Ask your health care provider if you have any questions leading up to your procedure.
 (You do not need to prepare for the following ultrasound procedures: renal, testicular, transanal, head, hip, spine, chest, thyroid, soft tissue, leg, and arm.)

-Your doctor or nurse will recommend slightly different preparations for you depending on your age.
+Your provider will recommend slightly different preparations for you depending on your age.
 Pre-procedure fasting instructions are as follows:

 - 11 years and over: Fast for 8 hours